shivangiupadhyay29/articles/README.md

 8.logout and update user settings.
 9.with auth and session management.

-Code level:-
+## Few pointers on code level description:-
 1.Hocs like auth for
-## `protecting urls`
+# `protecting urls`

 2.Hoc for setting the
-## document title of page.
+# document title of page.

-3.new article and edit article ares some routes that are protected and you will redirected to sign in url.
+3.new article and edit article ares some
+# routes that are protected and you will redirected to sign in url.

 4.for Invalid  urls you will be directed as a fallback to
-## `Not found page`.
+# `Not found page`.

+# 5.token
-5. if token is not found you in local storage , the page will be again redirected to sign in page.
+is not found you in local storage , the page will be again redirected to sign in page.

+# 6.localstorage
-6.localstorage is used as directed can be found in utils folder.
+is used as directed can be found in utils folder.